huggingface/blog/doc_aug_hf_alb.md

       'text': 'll Brands recognize the has importance and of a generics ADF guidance to ensure which after', 'original_text': 'Brands recognize the importance of a generics ADF guidance to ensure', 'bbox_index': 23,
-      'font_color': 'red'},
-     {'bbox_coords': (526, 2772, 2173, 2820),
-      'text': "couldn't potential routes of abuse. our Need for i will between a themselves broader, more flexible approach to generic", 'original_text': 'potential routes of abuse.
-Need for a broader, more flexible approach to generic', 'bbox_index': 31,
-      'font_color': 'red'},
-     {'bbox_coords': (367, 1214, 1972, 1262),
-      'text': 'whom for than too Evaluation of Abuse yours Deterrence of both Generic Solid for Oral Opioid Drug Products).', 'original_text': 'for Evaluation of Abuse Deterrence of Generic Solid Oral Opioid Drug Products).', 'bbox_index': 13,
-      'font_color': 'red'},
-     {'bbox_coords': (2022, 261, 2452, 305),
-      'text': 'by Washington, DC 20004',
-      'original_text': 'Washington, DC 20004',
-      'bbox_index': 6,
-      'font_color': 'red'},
-     {'bbox_coords': (523, 2837, 1912, 2885),
-      'text': "ADF guidance doesn't shouldn't and product specific itself guidance ourselves that for generic ADF opioids.", 'original_text': 'ADF guidance and product specific guidance for generic ADF opioids.', 'bbox_index': 32,
-      'font_color': 'red'},
-     {'bbox_coords': (373, 1808, 877, 1846),
-      'text': 'Generics was ADF Guidance."',
-      'original_text': 'Generics ADF Guidance."',
-      'bbox_index': 21,
-      'font_color': 'red'},
-     {'bbox_coords': (232, 161, 543, 219),
-      'text': 'Deterrent only',
-      'original_text': 'Deterrent',
-      'bbox_index': 1,
-      'font_color': 'red'},
-     {'bbox_coords': (524, 2174, 2171, 2221),
-      'text': "widespread access to you'll safe such shan and effective analgesics for wouldn other patients it who need them.", 'original_text': 'widespread access to safe and effective analgesics for patients who need them.', 'bbox_index': 24,
-      'font_color': 'red'},
-     {'bbox_coords': (373, 2006, 1158, 2054),
-      'text': "hadn A aren't few ve highlights from his presentation:", 'original_text': 'A few highlights from his presentation:', 'bbox_index': 22,
-      'font_color': 'red'},
-     {'bbox_coords': (375, 1579, 523, 1623),
-      'text': "didn't impact.",
-      'original_text': 'impact.',
-      'bbox_index': 18,
-      'font_color': 'red'},
-     {'bbox_coords': (235, 90, 450, 152),
-      'text': 'Abuse with',
-      'original_text': 'Abuse',
-      'bbox_index': 0,
-      'font_color': 'red'},
-     {'bbox_coords': (374, 1082, 2175, 1131),
-      'text': 's Pre Market Evaluation of Abuse-Deterrent Properties from of Opioid Drug at Products) are at and Robert them', 'original_text': 'Pre Market Evaluation of Abuse-Deterrent Properties of Opioid Drug Products) and Robert', 'bbox_index': 11,
-      'font_color': 'red'},
-     {'bbox_coords': (2087, 3304, 2468, 3339),
-      'text': 'MNKOI 0001045819 its',
-      'original_text': 'MNKOI 0001045819',
-      'bbox_index': 34,
-      'font_color': 'red'},
-     {'bbox_coords': (525, 2640, 2172, 2689),
-      'text': "to In its current form, the guidance does not they hers this adequately address what their is needed to y didn't", 'original_text': 'In its current form, the guidance does not adequately address what is needed to', 'bbox_index': 29,
-      'font_color': 'red'},
-     {'bbox_coords': (375, 1741, 2171, 1789),
-      'text': 'Corporation delivered a presentation entitled "Brand these Industry Perspective nor then on the if d', 'original_text': 'Corporation delivered a presentation entitled "Brand Industry Perspective on the', 'bbox_index': 20,
-      'font_color': 'red'},
-     {'bbox_coords': (562, 583, 1987, 631),
-      'text': 'PUBLIC MEETING ON PRE-MARKET is hasn EVALUATION OF than', 'original_text': 'PUBLIC MEETING ON PRE-MARKET EVALUATION OF', 'bbox_index': 7,
-      'font_color': 'red'},
-     {'bbox_coords': (525, 2375, 2173, 2421),
-      'text': "Emphasized that it couldn don't won't is critical that the she generic shouldn product is weren no less abuse-deterrent", 'original_text': 'Emphasized that it is critical that the generic product is no less abuse-deterrent', 'bbox_index': 26,
       'font_color': 'red'}]

 ## Synthetic Data Generation

 This augmentation method can be extended to the generation of synthetic data, as it enables the rendering of text on any background or template.